Please see the advertisement for the Postdoctoral Research Scientist position.

 Check me out on github @bianjiang

-so, let me know if you are looking for a friendly guy who really understands the software development process and has been a good technical team lead.
+so, let me know if you are looking for someone who really understands health IT, the software development process and has been a good technical team lead.

 I am fascinated in finding valuable information from large datasets using machine learning techniques.
 Big data is more than simply a matter of size; it is an opportunity to find insights in new and emerging types of data and content, and to answer questions that were previously considered beyond our reach.